MrParosk/online_courses/relational_database_design/notes.md

 ## What is a database?

 A database is an organized collection of data.
-For example in a ecommerce website we will need to store the users and their purchases, this can be done in a database.
+For example in a e-commerce website we will need to store the users and their purchases, this can be done in a database.

 ## Relations and relational databases